rachayita/OpsNotes/rust/rust.md

 ```

 - if let and while let are both refultable and irrefutable
-- Rust complains with warning if it doesn’t make sense to use if let with an irrefutable pattern
+- gives warning if it doesn’t make sense to use if let with an irrefutable pattern
   - ex: if let x = 5 { ... };

 # test
 - `cargo test -- --nocapture` to enable print statement
+- start test names with “should”

 # std::marker::PhantomData<T> and Zero Sized Type
 - where T: ?Sized